jescalada/backstage-ml-dashboard-plugin/README.md

 ### Backend (`plugins/my-custom-backend`)

 The backend plugin handles business logic, database interaction, and provides REST APIs to be consumed by the frontend.
+The API is automatically running at `localhost:7007` as defined in `app-config.yaml`.

 #### Services:
 - **MyDatabaseService**: Handles database operations, such as fetching and updating data ingestion jobs or model metadata.